-In prior fiscal years a former board member and major donor provided funds to the Organization to establish an endowment fund.
-During the fiscal year ended June 30, 2022 the Organization's Board of Directors authorized an additional \$100,000 transfer into this endowment fund.
+In prior fiscal years a former board member and major donor provided funds to the Organization to establish and fund an endowment fund.
 The investment income from this endowment fund is used to supplement the annual operating budget and fundraising efforts of the Organization.
 The endowment fund assets, which consist of various diversified publicly traded mutual funds, are held and managed by the Communities Foundation of Texas.
 In accordance with professional accounting standards, these endowment fund investments are reported at fair value.